5 Tips to Protect Your Vehicle from Theft

 Are there times of year when a vehicle may be more vulnerable to theft?

-Vehicle theft increases in the summer, spiking in July.9 The National Highway Traffic Safety Administration (NHTSA) also holds its anti-theft campaign — National Vehicle Theft Prevention Month — annually to call attention to the problem.
-But you should remain vigilant year-round: “warm-up thefts10 can be common in winter months, even in Texas.
+Vehicle theft increases in the summer, spiking in July.
+That’s when the National Highway Traffic Safety Administration (NHTSA) holds its anti-theft campaign — National Vehicle Theft Prevention Month — to call attention to the problem.

 Nearly three-quarters of all motor vehicles stolen are passenger cars.
-Each year, the National Insurance Crime Bureau releases “Hot Wheels”,11 its annual auto theft report.
-This report lists the most stolen vehicles.
+Each year, the National Insurance Crime Bureau (NICB) releases its most stolen vehicles report.3 For 2024, the top five stolen vehicles included the Hyundai Elantra, Hyundai Sonata, Chevrolet Silverado 1500, Honda Accord, and Kia Optima.

 What should you do if your vehicle is stolen?

-Should you become a victim of vehicle theft, the Texas Department of Motor Vehicles provides a good outline of steps to take.12 Naturally, you should immediately contact the police to file a report.
+Should you become a victim of vehicle theft, the Texas Department of Motor Vehicles (TxDMV) provides a good outline of steps to take.4 Naturally, you should immediately contact the police to file a report.
 When you meet with the officer, you'll need to provide your Vehicle Identification Number (VIN), which may help law enforcement locate your car.
-Unsure where to locate the VIN of a missing vehicle?
-Review your insurance policy or loan documentation.
-If you cannot locate the VIN easily, consider reaching out directly to your insurance company or the financial lender who provided your car loan.
-They likely will have it on file for easy retrieval.

 After meeting with law enforcement, you'll want to report the theft or burglary to your insurance provider.
 Reporting a theft immediately can protect you if the thief uses your automobile to cause harm to others while in possession of it.
 For claims support, you’ll need to contact your insurance carrier directly using contact information on your vehicle policy or website.